English

-Aged Receivables Report: Improve Your Cash Flow
+Aged Receivables Report: Manage & Improve Cash Flow

 Understanding the components of an aged receivables report is essential for leveraging its insights.
 Here are the key elements:

-Days Outstanding: This categorizes invoices into ranges (e.g., 0-30 days, 31-60 days, 61-90 days, 91+ days) to highlight how long each account has been overdue.
+• Days Outstanding: This categorizes invoices into ranges (e.g., 0-30 days, 31-60 days, 61-90 days, 91+ days) to highlight how long each account has been overdue.
+This segmentation is key for identifying trends in payment delays.

 There are various types of aged receivables reports that businesses can utilize.
 Here are a few: